William H. Gill: Luzon

 After a month of mopping up operations on Leyte, Gill led his division to Luzon on January 27, 1945.
 The 32nd Division then participated in the fighting east of Lingayen Gulf before it was tasked with capture of Villa Verde trail in the Northern Luzon's sharp-ridged Caraballo Mountains and link up with 25th Infantry Division under Major general Charles L. Mullins in the vicinity of Santa Fe, thus securing Balete Pass.

 His division suffered heavy casualties during the campaign with 825 Killed in action and 2,160 wounded.
 About 6,000 soldiers were treated for illness, disease, or combat fatigue.
 Japanese losses were estimated of at least 5,750 dead out of 8,750 defenders.
 Gill, would later say that cost of the battle was too high for what was achieved.
 Due to exhaustion following a twenty-two months of deployment in Pacific, Gill also suffered a breakdown from exhaustion and physically abused a number of officers and enlisted men.
-Sibert helped his friend Gill again and ordered him to the field hospital for treatment, allowing him to retain command of the division.
+General Sibert helped his friend Gill again and ordered him to the field hospital for treatment, allowing him to retain command of the division.
 For his service on Villa Verde trail, Gill was decorated with Distinguished Service Cross, the second highest military decorated of the United States Army.

 The 32nd Division then conducted mopping up operations on Luzon until the end of war.
 Despite Surrender of Japan on August 15, 1945, when all hostilities were supposed to end, General Yamashita continued fighting until September 2, 1945.
 During that time, Gill negotiated the surrender terms of Yamashita's forces.
 For his service in Pacific, Gill was decorated with Army Distinguished Service Medal, Bronze Star Medal and also received Philippine Legion of Honor, by the Government of Philippines.